 Our favorite part of Wix’s support options is its in-editor support – question mark bubbles provide helpful hints, tips, and guidance, so that you don’t need to leave the editor for answers while you build.

 Squarespace comes packed with awesome features and the best restaurant template designs on the market.
 It even has an ecommerce option, in case you wanted to expand later on.

 Squarespace has a 14-day free trial, but no free plan – that said, it offers great value for money thanks to its range of high quality, built-in restaurant features.
 Check out how it scored in our research below:

 Squarespace outscored its competitors for features in our research, and when you look at what it has to offer restaurants, it’s easy to see why.

 You’ll find menus built into its restaurant website templates, plus a choice of online reservation options.
-Squarespace integrates with OpenTable, but also comes with an in-house scheduling widget.
-Among other things, this widget lets you view how many guests you have booked at what time – a feature that’s especially important in this current era of social distancing.
+Squarespace integrates with OpenTable, but also comes with an in-house scheduling widget that notifies you whenever a new table is booked.
+It also shows how many guests you have booked at what time – a feature that’s especially important in this current era of social distancing.

 Customers even receive an automatic confirmation email once they’ve booked through your Squarespace website.
 Alternatively, you can give customers the option to call your restaurant directly with a phone reservation call to action button.

 The only drawback to Squarespace’s features is that its menu builder isn’t totally customizable like Wix’s is.